3rd-Eden/npmjs/README.md

 ## Normalization

-As the internal data structure is do damn awkward in npm we need to normalize the data structures before we can even try to use it.
+As the internal data structure is do damn awkward and unmaintained in npm we need to normalize the data structures before we can even try to use it.
 While this normalization is part automatically done for you internally there might be use cases where you want to manually normalize a given dataset.
 The normalize module can be required directly using:

 ```js
 var normalize = require('npmjs/normalize');